nevinpuri/Atem/README.md

 # 8m

-A program which compresses your discord file
+A program which compresses your discord videos

 ## TODO